jplahn/haskell-book/functions/currying.md

 add x y = x + y

 ```
 It is *incorrect* to interpret the `add` function as taking two `Int`s and returning an `Int`.
 The correct interpretation of the notation is that `add` takes an `Int` and returns something of the type `Int -> Int`.
-If you keep this idea clear in your head, than it will be obvious that all functions are curried.
+If you keep this idea clear in your head, then it will be obvious that all functions are curried.

+In the grand scheme of things, currying isn't *that* important to the beginning programmer.
+Down the line, though, currying will be a necessary aspect to certain Haskell idioms.